luso-torres/supersonic-flow/README.md

 The initial configuration of the Diffuser has three stages of shockwaves:
 <img src="https://github.com/user-attachments/assets/d19b86e9-dd60-4e81-b9d0-d75ee2b4802a" alt="Diffuser" width="600" height="300">

-The analytical results obtained in the first work are shown below:
+The analytical results obtained in the analytical part are shown below:
 | Parameter                | 0 (∞)  | 1     | 2     | 3     |
 |--------------------------|---------|-------|-------|-------|
 | Mach Number              | 3.5     | 2.55  | 1.65  | 0.66  |